 Ambien Addiction And Withdrawal

-People can sometimes become dependant on Ambien, resulting in addiction.
+People can sometimes become dependent on Ambien, resulting in addiction.
 If someone has a history of addictive behaviors, studies have found that he or she is more likely to become addicted to Ambien.
 However, the risk of addiction is also a concern for those that have never suffered from addiction.
 Studies have proven that the “high” associated with drugs like Ambien can still result in use even for people that have never displayed addictive behaviors.

 Doctors typically prescribe the lowest dose of Ambien possible.
 Someone taking Ambien should be closely monitored by their physician and discuss alternative therapies if the drug is needed for longer than two weeks.